JonnyRed/sympy/README.md

 1. [Sympy examples 1][]
 1. [SymPy: symbolic computing in Python][] looks cool
 1. Good [sympy tutorial][] and [sympy plotting][] by Vladimir Dobrushkin

+## Vectors, Tensors and Fields

+Added a doc by Peacock on Vectors, Tensors and Fields.
+It is very readable.
+The book may be found in the`docs` section

 ## Statistics